Young men prefer video games over casual sex: US Study

-New York, March 9 (IANS) If you think young men prioritise sex the most over other pleasurable pastimes then you might be wrong as new research has shown that they can give up on sex to play video games.
+New York: If you think young men prioritise sex the most over other pleasurable pastimes then you might be wrong as new research has shown that they can give up on sex to play video games.

 The findings, which included 2,000 young men and women, indicate that the proportion who say they have not had a non-romantic sexual encounter in the past year has risen from 11.7 per cent to 15.2 per cent.